Introduction

 type = string

-Example 6: Path Configuration Based on Operating System
+Example 6: Configure a Path Based on Operating System

 # Conditional logic to set a file path based on the operating system